Anhui: History

-Later during the Qing dynasty, Anhui played an important role in the Self-Strengthening Movement led by Li Hongzhang, an important Prime Minister during the later Qing Dynasty.
-At this time, many western weapons, factories and modern government concepts were introduced into China.
-Over the next 50 years, Anhui became one of the most aggressive areas with liberal thought.
-Within this environment, many ideologists appeared in Anhui.
-Several of them impacted the future of China including, Hu Shih, a Chinese philosopher, essayist and diplomat, and Chen Duxiu, founder of the Chinese Communist Party and the first General Secretary of the CCP.
+Anhui and Jiangsu were merged into one province under the Qing dynasty (1644–1912) until 1666, during the reign of the Kangxi Emperor.
+It played an important role in the Self-Strengthening Movement led by Li Hongzhang during the later Qing.
+During this time, western weapons, factories and administrative theories were being introduced into China.
+Over the next 50 years, Anhui became one of the country's most radically liberal areas, with important 20th-century figures moving to the province, like the poet and diplomat Hu Shih, and Chen Duxiu, the founder of the Chinese Communist Party (CCP).